jackjliew/ai-openscale/insight-timechart.md

 For each deployment, you can see explainability data for specific transactions by selecting the Transactions tab ( ![Transactions tab](images/insight-transact-tab.png) ) in the navigator.

 You will first be prompted to enter a Transaction ID.
 Whenever data is sent to the model for scoring, it sets a transaction ID in the HTTP header by setting the `X-Global-Transaction-Id` field.
 This transaction ID gets stored in the payload table.
-If you want to find an explanation of the model behavior for a particular scoring, then it can be done by specifying the transaction id associated with that scoring request. **(We should ideally have a link to either the documentation for how to specify the transaction ID for the different types of model deployments or we should have a notebook which provides an example of specifying the transaction ID.
-Rafal can provide these examples).**
+If you want to find an explanation of the model behavior for a particular scoring, then it can be done by specifying the transaction id associated with that scoring request.
+See the tutorial for information about [finding and using a transaction ID](https://console.bluemix.net/docs/services/ai-openscale/tutorial.html#view-the-explainability-for-a-model-transaction).

   ![Explainability transaction ID](images/insight-explain-trans-id.png)